Tangent-H/EE326-Digital-Image-Processing-Lab/Lab2/report/report.md

 Note that the first two lines of boundary detection are necessary.

-The result of this implementation looks something like Figure \ref{}.
+The result of this implementation looks something like Figure ref.

 ![rice_bilinear_original](./assets/rice_bilinear_original.jpg)